isaaclyman/blackswan-js/README.md

 song.at(1)
   .plays(lowerRiff);

-// blackswan.song.at.improvises: pass in a scale and a duration (number of beats) song.at(3)
+// blackswan.song.at.improvises: pass in a scale and a duration (note value) song.at(3)
   .improvises(lowerScale, 8);